system76/docs/_articles/upgrade.md

 #### 3. Complete the upgrade

-Follow the on-screen instructions to complete the upgrade. **To preserve your files and settings, be sure to choose Upgrade Ubuntu.** This will ensure that your files are not erased.
-You do have the option to erase your operating system and start over by choosing 'Erase disk and install Ubuntu.'
-More information on this is available in our [restore guide.](http://support.system76.com/articles/restore/)
+Follow the on-screen instructions to complete the upgrade. **To preserve your files and settings, be sure to choose _Upgrade Ubuntu_.** This will ensure that your files are not erased.
+You do have the option to erase your operating system and start over by choosing _Erase disk and install Ubuntu_.
+More information on this is available in our [restore guide](http://support.system76.com/articles/restore/).

 ---